 Regardless of the concept and whether the conversation is personal, professional, or addressing an audience, the pillars to an intelligent and useful talk are based on:

 - Know the meaning

-Once you have wiped out the haziness through the process of exploration of your purpose, intention and how it all relates to you as well as to your audience, make sure that you practice non-judgement.
-This attitude will reinforce your efforts to express your thoughts with common sense and gives you the wisdom that a wide spectrum of opinions exists and within the curve, rational explanations or point of view probably will be presented and that they might be totally in contrast with what you believe.
+Once you have wiped out the haziness through the process of exploration of your intention and how it all relates to you and your audience, make sure that you practice non-judgment.
+This attitude will reinforce your efforts to express your thoughts with common sense and gives you the wisdom that a broad spectrum of opinions exists.
+Be mindful that rational explanations or points of view will probably be presented and that they might be totally in contrast with what you believe.

-Often, we engage in communication that the end result is unknown, which in this case you should know and learn more that it is expected while exchanging your point of view.
-Keep in mind that in our everyday conversations with family members, friends, colleagues or at a business meeting the goal is to speak to be heard.
+Often, we engage in communication that the result is unknown; hence, it is advised to make every effort to learn more about the anticipated topic while exchanging your point of view.
+Remember that our goal is to speak to be heard in our everyday conversations with family members, friends, colleagues, or at a business meeting.
 In establishing real communication, Carl Rogers, humanistic psychologist, believed that people, especially in insensitive and controversial issues, should give up traditional and legalistic kind of arguments and use a non-threatening approach based on shared and common goals.
-He was convinced that people stop listening or reading to a writer or speaker who makes them angry and put them on the defensive.
-Hence to influence people you should care about communicating with them rather than pointing the errors of their way.
+He was convinced that people stop listening or reading to a writer or speaker who makes them angry and puts them on the defensive.
+Hence to influence people, you should care about communicating with them rather than pointing the errors of their way.

-Last but not least, cut through the noise, the unambiguity and always ask yourself why you are engaging in a conversation.
-The magic of questioning your intention unconsciously appeals to the smart, intelligent and thoughtful part of your character.
+Last but not least, cut through the noise, the unambiguity, and always ask yourself why you are engaging in a conversation.
+The magic of questioning your intention unconsciously appeals to your character’s smart, intelligent, and thoughtful part.